 If you’re still in pain after physical therapy and medication, you may need imaging tests such as an X-ray or MRI to further evaluate what’s causing the problem.
 An EMG (electromyogram) test can evaluate nerve function and help determine if a specific nerve in the back is being damaged.

 Your doctor may recommend an epidural steroid injection to help relieve pain.

-“Some research shows manual manipulation including chiropractic care and osteopathic manipulative medicine can be helpful within the first four weeks of symptom onset,” Peterson said.
+“Some research shows manual manipulation including chiropractic care and osteopathic manipulative medicine can be helpful within the first four weeks of symptom onset,” she said.